 India generated the highest surplus in the international trade of pickles.
 In turn, this positive cashflow confirms strong Indian competitive advantages for this specific product category.

-Canada incurred the highest deficit in the international trade of pickles.
-In turn, this negative cashflow highlights Canada’s competitive disadvantage for this specific product category but also signals opportunities for pickles-supplying countries that help satisfy the powerful demand from Canadian consumers.
+The United States of America incurred the highest deficit in the international trade of pickles.
+In turn, this negative cashflow highlights America’s competitive disadvantage for this specific product category but also signals opportunities for pickles-supplying countries that help satisfy the powerful demand from US consumers.

 Pickles Exporting Companies

 According to global trading platform Alibaba, the following suppliers are examples of pickles exporting companies.
 The home-country location for each business is shown within parentheses.

 - Kalaycioglu Gida Pazarlama Sanayi (Turkey)

 - Lunii Foods, LLC (United States)

 - Marvino Trading Limited (Hong Kong)